-Aaqil Aimar Fazly is a student with autism at Rainbow Centre - Margaret Drive School who has dreams of becoming a doctor.
+Aaqil Aimar Fazly was a student with autism at Rainbow Centre - Margaret Drive School who has dreams of becoming a doctor.

 Aaqil did not speak till age 4.
 He may have autism, but like all other children, he has dreams and great potential.

 Give children and youth with special needs, like Aaqil, hope for a brighter future.

 Share their joy when they receive the quality education and achieve their full potential.

 Aaqil Aimar Fazly did not respond when his parents called out to him endearingly.
 Neither did he make eye contact with the eager, loving eyes of his parents.
 At the age of three, Aaqil was still unable to speak, but only pointing to the things he wanted and using only one or two words to communicate.

 His parents were not certain what was going on, and had thought that it was normal for boys to develop speech skills later.
 It was not until a developmental check-up at KK Hospital’s Department of Child Development that he was diagnosed with autism.
 He was three years old then and was recommended to join an early intervention programme, where he started classes at Rainbow Centre just one month after, attending their full-day childcare programme and two-hour classes four days a week.

 Before attending the classes, Aaqil preferred to play by himself and was resistant to participating in group activities.
 But within just three months, Aaqil’s parents saw improvements in his behaviour and after two years, he is now able to sit down and join his peers in arts and craft and would even initiate play with them.
 At the age of 6 in 2016, Aaqil now has knowledge of alphabets and small numbers, and is able to complete worksheets with core key instruction words.